floooh/yakc/web/p025_debuggerui.md

 ![debugwindow](images/debugwindow.png)

-The debugging window updates once per frame following the CPU as it crunches through the instruction stream.
+The debugging window updates once per frame following the CPU as it crunches through the instructions.

 Pressing the **break** checkbox at the bottom halts execution and goes into step-debug mode.
 The address field left to the break checkbox allows to set a